abiosoft/colima/docs/FAQ.md

   + layer: true
   ```

-### Accessing the underlying Virtual Machine
+#### Accessing the underlying Virtual Machine

 When the layer is enabled, the underlying Virtual Machine is abstracted and both the `ssh` and `ssh-config` commands routes to the layer.

 The underlying Virtual Machine is still accessible by specifying `--layer=false` to the `ssh` and `ssh-config` commands, or by running `colima` in the SSH session.

+### Version v0.6.0 and newer

+Colima uses Ubuntu as the underlying image.
+Other distros are not supported.

 ## The Virtual Machine's IP is not reachable

-Reachable IP address is not enabled by default due to slower startup time.
+Reachable IP address is not enabled by default due to root privilege and slower startup time.

 ### Enable reachable IP address